 This solution addresses the Key Issue #3: "Interactions with 5GS NFs/AFs for Data Collection".

+This solution complements the current solutions defined in SA5 for data collection.
+TS 28.552 (5G performance measurements – Rel-15) define the measurements and KPIs that can be retrieved from OAM services.
+The current version of such specification, from the point of view of NWDAF, does no not support data collection for generation of analytics per region, or per application, or per groups of UEs.
+The measurements defined in TS 28.552, for instance, about NFs are aggregated at best by S-NSSAI and the measurements about the RAN are aggregated per 5QI, The advantage of this solution is that the definition of the new service in NFs/AFs for data collection allows the generation of analytics that are not restricted to network load level, but that can provide more fine grain analytics per region of the network and/or based on populations (i.e., groups of UEs or application IDs).

-An NF of AF provides periodically, according to a subscription, a list of data blocks called Collectable Data Items (CDI).
+According to this solution, an NF of AF provides periodically, according to a subscription, a list of data blocks called Collectable Data Items (CDI).

-An Collectable Data Item (CDI) may be either:
+A Collectable Data Item (CDI) may be either:

-- A elementary metric, either standardized, or implementation specific, in both cases with a documented semantic and format.
-A metric is a statistical data (e.g. average, total, standard deviation) relative to a given quantity (e.g. counter, gauge, delay, ratios).
+- An elementary metric, either standardized, or implementation specific, in both cases with a documented semantic and format.
+A metric is a statistical data (e.g. average, total, standard deviation, maximum, minimum) relative to a given quantity (e.g. counter, gauge, delay, ratios).

 - An implementation-specific block of data, in textual or binary form, structured or not (e.g. log, array of metrics, traces).